openandclose/tosixinch/docs/commandline.rst

     set http header user-agent when downloading by urllib (to see the default, run --appcheck)

-.. option:: --javascript

-    download by one of headless browsers

 .. option:: --browser-engine {webkit,webengine,selenium-chrome,selenium-firefox}

-    specify the browser when javascript option is True
+    specify the browser library when downloader is 'headless'

         choices=webkit, webengine, selenium-chrome, selenium-firefox